GaurangTandon/CPtools/tips.md

 ## Floats

 1. Use epsilon when comparing floating point values, even when with ints.
-For example, 1e-10
+Do not use anything less than 1e-6 unless absolutely sure.
+See the problem https://codeforces.com/group/K3Zd1r0QSA/contest/102343/submission/61050721 and previous two submissions.
+2. Be careful in python when using division and modulo together.
+Division `/` produces float values and modulo on float values gives very incorrect results.
+Always use `//` if using modulo (and cast 1e10 using `int`.)

 ## Strings

 1. Always check size of string before applying integer parsing functions.
 For example, don't pass strings of length greater than 18 to `stoull`.
 2. Use `<` or `>` when attempting lexicographical comparison.
 It is much better than writing a normal for loop for the same.
+3. If $n^2$ complexity is permitted, consider using tries instead of hashing.
+[Hashing can give wrong answer.](https://codeforces.com/contest/271/my)
+4. Inserting strings into set will give memory limit even if you use `int` and $n^2$ complexity is permitted. ([link](https://codeforces.com/contest/271/submission/62205689))

 ## Math